If there’s one word that sums up all of the best places to visit in Utah, it’s unique.

 From Taylor of Travel Outlandish

-Capitol Reef is often forgotten on a southwest road trip.
-It’s overlooked for the jagged canyons of Zion and the spectacular geology of nearby Arches nearby.
+Capitol Reef is often forgotten on a southwest road trip, being overlooked for the jagged canyons of Zion and the spectacular geology of nearby Arches nearby.

 It’s hard to understand what that actually means until you’ve seen it for yourself.
-Climb up high to see the sloping effect of rock layers tilting from west to east some 2,100m.
+Climb up high to see the sloping effect of rock layers tilting from west to east some 2100 meters.

-The other scenic drive in the park – the creatively named Scenic Drive – is also a good way to experience the slickrock, slot canyons, and sandstone formations.
+The other scenic drive in the park, the creatively named Scenic Drive, is also a good way to experience the slickrock, slot canyons, and sandstone formations.

-While hiking isn’t the main draw of Capitol Reef, the Upper Muley Twist Canyon and Rim Overlook & Navajo Knobs are a couple of the best trails in the park.
+While hiking isn’t the main draw of Capitol Reef, the Upper Muley Twist Canyon and Rim Overlook and Navajo Knobs are a couple of the best trails in the park.

-Cool Utah Cities + Towns to Visit
+Cool Utah Vacation Spots in Cities + Towns

 Salt Lake City